 Since food doesn’t stick to it, cleaning off baked on food remnants is relatively easy.

-How Does JSG Oceana Borosilicate glass bakeware set compare to Pyrex?
+How Does JSG Oceana Borosilicate glass bakeware compare to Pyrex?

-Pyrex was originally made from Borosilicate glass as well, and was the go-to glass bakeware for home cooks and professional chefs for many years.
+Pyrex was originally made from Borosilicate glass.
+It was the go-to glass bakeware for home cooks and professional chefs for many years.

-That all changed when Pyrex was sold to Corelle Brands, and they changed their formula borosilicate glass to soda lime glass, to make the cookware lighter and cheaper.
-As you can expect, complaints began to roll in that Pyrex glass bakeware would sometimes crack due to heat, break if dropped and even explode in the oven.
+The company was sold to Corelle Brands.
+They changed their formula from borosilicate glass to soda lime glass to make the cookware lighter and cheaper.
+As you can expect, complaints began to roll in.
+Pyrex glass bakeware would sometimes crack due to heat, or break if dropped and even explode in the oven.

 Borosilicate Glass is Much More Resistant to Thermal Shock

 Borosilicate glass has a very low CTE (Coefficient of Thermal Expansion) whereas soda lime glass has a very high CTE.

 Is it a bit more expensive, but as the expression goes, “you get what you pay for.”